-Why Learn the Italian Language in India?
-Looking for some convincing and compelling reasons to study la Bella lingua?
-Explore 7 Amazing Benefits of Learning Italian.
+Looking for some convincing reasons to study la Bella lingua?
+Here are seven amazing benefits of learning Italian.

 History of Italian language

 The Latin language came from the Latium region of central western Italy, where Rome was established.